zeek/spicy/doc/autogen/types/stream.rst

     Returns true if the stream value has been frozen.

+.. spicy:method:: stream::statistics stream statistics False spicy::StreamStatistics ()

+    Returns statistics about the stream input received so far.
+Note that during parsing, this reflects all input that has already been sent to the stream, which may include data that has not been processed yet.

 .. spicy:method:: stream::trim stream trim False void (i: iterator<stream>)

     Trims the stream value by removing all data from its beginning up to